-5 Things Every Bridesmaid Needs to Do at the Wedding Reception
+5 Things Bridesmaids Should Do at the Reception

+Looking for 5 Things Bridesmaids Should Do at the Reception?
 Weeks of planning have passed, the wedding dress fits perfectly, the vendors are booked, and the big day is arriving soon.
 Now, you can finally think about the part of a wedding that is a party, the wedding reception!
-It is the time of the night where you get to boogie down, drink up, and celebrate the bride and groom; however, as a bridesmaid, you still have responsibilities.
-Here are 5 things that every bridesmaid needs to know they are responsible for at the wedding reception.
+It is the time of the night where you get to dance, drink up, and celebrate the bride and groom!
+However, as a bridesmaid, you still have responsibilities.
+Here are 5 Things Bridesmaids Should Do at the Reception.

 An easily avoidable awkward moment is when the dancefloor is empty because guests don’t feel comfortable getting out there.
-After the formal slow dances between the bride and the groom, and the father-daughter dance, the dance floor can empty really quickly, and stay that way.
+After the formal dance between the bride and the groom, and the father-daughter dance, the dance floor can empty really quickly.
+It can also stay that way for a long time.
 Don’t let it!
-Grab the rest of the bride tribe and the groomsmen too (they need a cooler name) and get your butts to the dance floor right away.
-If possible, have a dance floor anthem prepared for the DJ to start things off with, make sure that it’s one to make everyone want to join in with you.
-You don’t have to feel stuck to the dancefloor forever (especially since you have other responsibilities), so hopefully, the DJ has the perfect setlist to keep the party going.
+Grab the rest of the bride tribe and the groomsmen too and get your butts to the dance floor right away.
+If possible, have a dance floor anthem prepared for the DJ to start things off with.
+Make sure that it’s one to make everyone want to join in with you.
+You don’t have to feel stuck to the dancefloor forever (especially since you have other responsibilities)! so hopefully, the DJ has the perfect setlist to keep the party going.

 If asked, and when it’s appropriate, you may be required to make a toast to the bride and groom; make sure it’s personal, nostalgic, kind, and wishes them the best for their future.
-Keep your toast short and sweet because you most likely won’t be the only one speaking, but you will likely be keeping guests from their dinners if your speech is too long.
-You also want to make sure you’re in many photos, whether it’s selfies from your phone, professionally taken by the photographer, or in the photo booth make sure you have a bit of everything.
-Remember that the bride chose you to be in her bride tribe, and she’ll want to remember that you were there when she looks back through all of the photos, so make that easier by taking lots of them.
+Keep your toast short and sweet because you most likely won’t be the only one speaking!
+However, you will likely be keeping guests from their dinners if your speech is too long.
+You also want to make sure you’re in many photos!
+Whether it’s selfies from your phone, photos taken by the photographer, or in the photo booth make sure you have a bit of everything.
+Remember that the bride chose you to be in her bride tribe, and she’ll want to remember that you were there when she looks back through all of the photos!
+So make that easier by taking lots of them.

 The final items to remember to pack: